s194255/inverseKinematics/README.md

 # inverseKinematics
 Hello.
 This is our repo for our fagprojekt.
-The repo let's the user make cool experiments with probabilistic inverse kinematics models.
+The repo lets the user make cool experiments with probabilistic inverse kinematics models.
 Enjoy!

 The following is an explanation of each file/folder and what they do: